jonathanschoonbroodt/simplechat/README.md

 # simplechat
-A simple chat created during a PHP Course on OpenClassroom (MOOC plateform).
+A simple chat in PHP5 created during a PHP Course on OpenClassroom (MOOC plateform).